-Northumbria Police vetting backlog numbers hundreds of staff
+Northumbria Police: Hundreds of police and staff not vetted properly

 But inspectors, who deemed Northumbria's overall vetting procedures were "adequate", acknowledged the force had made improvements and that the majority of the workforce were aware of vetting rules.

-These include the need to tell the force of changes of circumstances, which the College of Policing says includes whether there is misconduct, changes to marital status, name changes or significant changes to personal finances, which could otherwise affect their existing vetting status.
+These included the need to tell the force of changes of circumstances, which the College of Policing says includes whether there is misconduct, changes to marital status, name changes or significant changes to personal finances, which could otherwise affect their existing vetting status.

 Meanwhile, inspectors reviewed 40 decisions on applications from the past three years, and said it had "agreed with almost all of the force's vetting clearance decisions".